DylanKenji/CS476PROJ/docs/Process Documentation.md

     - Discussing feature requests and enhancements proposed by team members, considering their potential impact on project scope and feasibility.

 #### Utilize Various Requirement Gathering Techniques:
-    - Used prototyping tools to visualize user interfaces and workflows, allowing team members to provide constructive feedback and make decision on design concepts.
+    - Used prototyping tools to visualize user interfaces and workflows, allowing team members to provide constructive feedback and make decisions on design concepts.
 #### Facilitate Requirement Prioritization:

     - Team  discussions to prioritize requirements based on their importance, urgency, and feasibility within project timelines.